clearlinux/how-to-clear/06-rpms.md

 ~/clearlinux/packages/linux-kvm2 $ mv linux-kvm.spec linux-kvm2.spec
 ```

-You will additionally have to edit `Makefile` again as well as
+You must edit `Makefile` again as well as
 `linux-kvm2.spec` to change the package name in both files and add the
 `2` in there.

 We can do a ton of changes to this kernel.
-For this example we'll
+For this example, we'll
-disable an option that will be easily verifyable later on.
+disable an option that is easily verifiable later on.
 On the
 target, we can see that the `btrfs` filesystem is supported by the
 current kernel by doing: